eeexcellent/food-fetch/README.md

 - `descripion` - The description of the food provided by a restaurant;
 - `availability` - The indicator that shows if food is available to order;
 - `calories` - The number of calories in food;
-- `restaurant` - The restaurant that prepares this food.
+- `restaurant` - The restaurant preparing the order.

 ## Restaurant Fields